 Seminar: Faith and Belief in New Zealand

 Every census asks Kiwis to indicate their religious affiliation.
 Recent results indicate a drastic decline in faith and belief.
 However, numbers don't always tell the full story - they don't answer why people are losing their faith and leaving behind their religion.
 Join Chris Clarke as he "gets behind the numbers," answers the why question, and leads a discussion about how faith leaders and religious communities can respond to these trends.

 Raki is the God Talk National Director at Hope Project and shining lights trust based in Tauranga and has some major plans to see the ministry explode.
 Raki brings many years’ experience, working with youth in the church, and in the community, as well as his experience pastoring with his wife at C3 Coast in Papamoa, Tauranga.

-Seminar: Hot to Reach and Engage the Next Generation.
+Seminar: How to Reach and Engage the Next Generation.

-Reviewing current trends and statistics around the drop in numbers attending youth ministries nation wide.
-The pathway to sucess' through "intentional, relevant and deliberate outreach.
+Reviewing current trends and statistics around the drop in numbers attending youth ministries nationwide.
+The pathway to success' through "intentional, relevant and deliberate outreach.
 Engaging the gospel through "conversation not confrontation".
 Training leaders and ministries that persevere.
 Collaborating together to reach your city/town/region.